ShekhSaifuddin007/laravel-ajax-submit/README.md

 - Here you can see I give `id` and `name` are same otherwise it will not show the validation error below the input field.

 - This function takes 3 parameter first is form id then the form button id and last is redirect url but this is optional.

+#### The Extra layer to your validation

+- if you want give the extra layer to your validation just add `.required` class to input.
+- it will add red border in the input and prevent submit the form before send any request to server

 ### from controller